UPDATED Feb 2023

 Read up on the company or school that you are applying with.
 Be sure to find information on the recruitment process, as well as any additional information you can find on the country you’re planning to move to, as well as information pertaining to teaching methods, course materials, and any other information that you’re likely to be asked about.
 Think about it this way: If you want to know about it, chances are you’ll be asked about it during your job interview.

 Scour company and school FAQ pages, research the country you’re planning on moving to, and make sure you write down some questions to ask your interviewer.
 After all, the interview process is as much for you as it is for your school or agent.
 Try to avoid asking questions that are already listed on a company or school website.
 That’s a surefire indicator to your interviewer that you haven’t taken the time to cover your bases.

-Most overseas interviews are conducted by Skype or over the phone.
-Reach To Teach, in particular, conducts a vast number of our interviews over Skype with video, as do our partner schools.
-Be on time for your interview, make sure your headphones and microphone work, and add your interviewer’s Skype ID well before your interview takes place.
+Be on time for your interview, make sure your headphones and microphone work, and add your interviewer information well before your interview takes place.
 Don’t forget to dress professionally for your interview, and sit in a well lit place so your interviewer can see you properly.